biovault/conan-flann/README.md

 ### "dual" branch

-The branch with the *_dual* suffix in the name create a conan package containing both Debug and Release binaries.
+The branch with the *_dual* suffix in the name create a conan package containing Debug, Release and RelWithDebInfo binaries.

 ## Issues